 Sentry One SQL Sentry

 Install and database registration of SQL Sentry was trivial.
-SQL Sentry uses a client for the interface between the user and data presented.
+SQL Sentry uses a client for the interface between the user and the data presented.
 It can be allocated to specific groups each with their own access restrictions.
-The initial client start page shows:
+The initial client start-page shows:

 Note the icons just under the Start Page tab (Figure 15).
-These icons represent “View Performance Stats for all Servers”, “View Calendars for failures and Long Running Events for all Servers”, “Add Target”, “Add User”, “System Status”, and “Actions Log”.
-There is also a drop-down box to look at data for last 24 hours or smaller time spans.
+These icons represent “View Performance Stats for all Servers”, “View Calendars for failures and Long-Running Events for all Servers”, “Add Target”, “Add User”, “System Status”, and “Actions Log”.
+There is also a drop-down box to look at data for the last 24 hours or smaller time spans.
 Selecting the “View Performance Stats…” icon yields: